 Tech it or leave it

-As they face increasing demands from clients and regulators alike, fund administrators could be best off leaving back-office technology upgrades to the professionals, according to Kelly Ashe of Pacific Fund Systems
+Fund administrators could be best off leaving back-office technology upgrades to the professionals, says Kelly Ashe of Pacific Fund Systems

 The role that technology can play in enabling the fund administrator to perform its traditional net asset value (NAV) accounting and shareholder services was historically underutilised, however those days are long gone.